iip-ecosphere/platform/platform/services/services.spring/README.md

 * `services` consisting of individual service entries, each with:
     * Unique identifier `id`, `name`, `version` (numbers separated by dots) and an optional `description` of the service (default is empty).
     * Optional specification whether the service is `deployable` in distributed manner (default is `true`).
+    Optional specification whether the service is `topLevel` or nested, e.g., family member (default is `true`).
     * The Service `kind` (see `de.iip_ecosphere.platform.services.ServiceKind`).
     * `cmdArg`: Optional list of command line arguments to be passed when the service is started.
 Within this list, `${port}` is substituted with the service command port and `${protocol}` with the command protocol, one of the AAS protocols.
 Further `${tmp}` is replaced by the temporary folder and `${user}` by the user home directory.
     * `instances`: The optional number of service replicas to be launched.
 Ignored if negative.
 Default value is `1`.